ollipo/FullStack_project_LessonApp/Documentation/requirement_specification.md

 After the basic version the application can be developed with following functionalities

 - user can edit lesson notes
+- user can sort the lesson notes
+- user can filter the lesson notes and search for a note
 - The lesson list is possible to upload to a spreadsheet.
 This way it could be shared or modified with other applications.
+- User's own username can be deleted.
+Then will also the notes be deleted.
+- Group user role could be added
 - käyttäjätunnuksen (ja siihen liittyvien todojen) poisto